Emmotes/ic_spoilers/docs/aeon.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Inner Circle** (Guess)
 > Aeon increases the damage of adjacent Champions by 100% for each Champion in the formation that is eligible for the patron she is infiltrating this week, stacking multiplicatively.
+> Only Champions that start the adventure eligible, or Champions with equipped feats that make them eligible, will count for this ability.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>